avocode/react-shortcuts/README.md

 - `Namespace` should ideally be the component’s `displayName`.
 - `Action` describes what will be happening.
 For example `MODAL_CLOSE`.
-- `Keyboard shortcut` can be a string, array of strings or an object which specifies platform differences (Windows, OSX, Linux).
+- `Keyboard shortcut` can be a string, array of strings or an object which specifies platform differences (Windows, OSX, Linux, other).
 The shortcut may be composed of single keys (`a`, `6`,…), combinations (`command+shift+k`) or sequences (`up up down down left right left right B A`).